 So you’ve got some visitors and they are starting to convert into community members.
 Great!
 The next thing is to make sure they have a smooth onboarding experience.
 User experience is key here.
 There are technical aspects, like Social Login and that can ease the process.
 Your development department/partners will help with this.
 At the same time, you need to make sure members are provided with messaging and signposting to support the experience.
 This may take the form of a page of benefits or a pop up message.
 Whatever the device, this is your big chance to convert a visitor.
 Make it count with a focused message.

 Even if you anticipate having community members contribute the majority of the content to your site, there’s still background content you will need to have in place:

-- Automated emails.
+- Automated Emails.
 Your community will fire off emails to members when an action happens.
-For example when someone follows them or replies to a post they have made.
+For example, when someone follows them or replies to a post they have made.
 The core technology we use for client communities has automated email copy built right in.
 The copy is good, but it tends to be generic.
-And of course there’s unique functionality, often with unique automated emails.
-Some minor edits of the automated emails is often enough to create a more impactful communication.
+And of course, there’s unique functionality, often with unique automated emails.
+Some minor edits of the automated emails are often enough to create more impactful communications.
 In turn, this helps bring existing and new members back to your community.

 - About.
 Don’t forget to give details about your community.
 This can range from a descriptive strapline to a full page going into the philosophy and purpose of the platform.
 This content can be a path to getting visitors to convert to members.
 So make sure it’s concise and engaging.

 - CRM.
 Community members will want to get in touch with you.
 How you manage this will depend on the nature of your community.
 Often the best approach is to have a customer relationship management (CRM) solution in place.
 This will mean preparing content, it could be a list of FAQs or contact options.
 This can grow over time but make sure the foundations are in place from the start.